Oxford Vegetarian Study

 In 1994, we wrote to all surviving participants in the Oxford Vegetarian Study, informing them of the findings to date enclosing a list of published papers, and inviting them to join the European Prospective Investigation into Cancer (EPIC)-Oxford study.

 Each participant in The Oxford Vegetarian Study is followed up for cancer diagnosis, and for causes of death through the NHS and the Office for National Statistics.
-In England and Wales this linkage is done through NHS Digital.
-To do this, details including name, NHS Number and date of birth plus a unique study identifier are supplied by the study investigators to NHS Digital.
+In England and Wales this linkage is done through NHS England.
+To do this, details including name, NHS Number and date of birth plus a unique study identifier are supplied by the study investigators to NHS England.
 This linkage was carried out under Section 251 of the NHS Act 2006.
-NHS Digital provided us with information about people who may have passed away (mortality data) and cancer diagnosis data until 2019.
-This information includes month and year and cause of death, and month and year of cancer diagnosis and type of cancer, supplied by NHS Digital on behalf of the Office for National Statistics and is sourced from civil registration data.
-NHS Digital then supplied the mortality and cancer information together with the unique identifier with no names or other details back to the study.
+NHS England provided us with information about people who may have passed away (mortality data) and cancer diagnosis data until 2019.
+This information includes month and year and cause of death, and month and year of cancer diagnosis and type of cancer, supplied by NHS England on behalf of the Office for National Statistics and is sourced from civil registration data.
+NHS England then supplied the mortality and cancer information together with the unique identifier with no names or other details back to the study.
 The information provided will not be linked back to the participant record, but stored in a database which will be used for analysis, where an individual participant cannot be identified.
 For participants in Scotland equivalent data linkage was performed by the Public Benefit and Privacy Panel for Health and Social Care, and for Northern Ireland this linkage is done by the Central Services Agency.

 All subsequent analyses use only subsets of de-identified data.
 The data are held only at the Cancer Epidemiology Unit based at The Nuffield Department of Population Health (NDPH) at the University of Oxford.
 No data are released or shared in any form that would enable individual participants to be identified.